Welcome to Debbiemindful

 This is a difficult, uncertain time for everyone, as a mindfulness practitioner I'm keen to share some meditations created by me and fellow practitioners - these carefully curated audios can be found here: playlist on CMI’s YouTube channel.

-Welcome to my website - debbiemindful I am dedicated to helping you de-stress, relax, increase your awareness, feel energised and promote a feeling of acceptance - all of which will help to reduce life's pressures.
-You will feel calmer and peaceful and improve your quality of life.
+I am dedicated to sharing the goodness and kindness of practising Mindfulness techniques.
+Would you like to de-stress, relax, increase awareness, feel energised and to reduce life's pressures?
+Regular mindfulness activities will help you to feel calmer, peaceful and over time improve your quality of life.

 Other research suggests that employees who practise mindfulness have less emotional exhaustion, better work-life balance and better job performance ratings.
 They are also more likely to show concern towards co-workers and express opinions honestly.

-So why not treat yourself and your valuable team to some rare valuable Mindfulness time?
-Just one mindfulness session can heighten self awareness and feelings of well-being, so you and your team return to work feeling refreshed, invigorated and valued.
+Just one mindfulness session can heighten self awareness and feelings of well-being, allowing you to continue with your day feeling refreshed, invigorated and grounded.
 Regular mindfulness sessions can lead to higher cognitive skills such as improved reaction times, comprehension scores, working memory functioning and decision-making.

 Mindfulness expert Mirabai Bush, famous for introducing it to Google, says: "Introducing mindfulness into the workplace does not prevent conflict from arising or difficult issues from coming up.
 But when difficult issues do arise... they are more likely to be skilfully acknowledged, held, and responded to by the group.
 Over time with mindfulness, we learn to develop the inner resources that will help us navigate through difficult, trying, and stressful situations with more ease, comfort, and grace.